 What kinds of investigations does the liquidator do?

 A liquidator is required by the Corporations Act to undertake an investigation into the affairs of a company.
 The investigation will include a review to see if any offences were committed and a review of past transactions to see if any money can be recovered for creditors.
-The liquidator reports on the investigation findings to ASIC and to creditors in the “3 month” report.
+The liquidator reports on the investigation findings to creditors in the “3 month” report.

 What reports does a liquidator give to creditors?